Nintendo Switch 2 Release Date Officially Confirmed – Pre-Orders Now Open!

 -

-Pre-orders opened April 9, 2025 (U.S. pre-orders have been delayed), at major retailers.
+Pre-orders opened April 9, 2025 (U.S. pre-orders opened on April 24, 2025), at major retailers.
 If you want to go through the My Nintendo Store, you’ll need to register your interest first.
 Invitations to buy will go out on May 8, prioritized for long-time Nintendo Switch Online subscribers with:

 12+ months of paid membership